spencertipping/tau/doc/pi0-gc-splicing.md

 ## Copy planning
 The [GC algorithm](pi0-gc-algorithm.md) produces a full plan before executing any data copies.
+The plan exists in two stages:

+1. **Non-patched:** references have been inlined, but we haven't spliced any sizes yet
+2. **Patched:** we've updated all parent sizes and flags

+Once the plan contains patches, we can calculate each object's size and `plancpy` them to destination addresses.